 Valeriana officinalis Open-pollinated.
 Known as Nature’s Tranquilizer or Herbal Valium, valerian root is used to reduce tension and anxiety, alleviate insomnia, and relieve muscle spasms and cramping, though for some people it can have a stimulating effect.
 Harvest roots in the fall of the second or later year.
 Early Greeks referred to valerian as phu (like our “phew”) because of the distinctive fetid musky smell of the roots.
+Sometimes called Garden Heliotrope for the wonderful fragrance of its flowers.
 Avoid high doses for prolonged periods.
 Tall leafy 3–5' perennial with clusters of honey-scented pale pink flowers.
 Remove flowers to hasten root development.
 Plant in moist fertile soil about 1' apart.
 Zone 4. ~800 seeds/g. ③

 Log in to start or resume an order